hepingheping/learngit/readme.txt

+Git is a distributed version control system.2222
+Git is free software distributed under the GPL.

-Git is a distributed version control system.
+Git is a distributed version control system.2222
 Git is free software distributed under the GPL.